dyoshyy/hycoclip/README.md

 3. **Hierarchical classification**:

-We use the WordNet hierarchy of the ImageNet class labels in `./assets/imagenet_synset` for the hierarchcial classification task.
-Use instructions mentioned in Point 1 to set-up ImageNet evaluation dataset.
+We use the WordNet hierarchy of the ImageNet class labels in `./assets/imagenet_synset` for the hierarchical classification task.
+Use instructions mentioned in **Point 1** to set-up ImageNet evaluation dataset.
 To evaluate HyCoCLIP-ViT-small on this task, run the following command:

 ```
 python scripts/evaluate.py --config configs/eval_hierarchical_metrics.py \